Launching Distributed Programs#

 Usage#

-The minimal usage example of mlx.launch
+The minimal usage example of mlx.launch is simply

 mlx.launch --hosts ip1,ip2 my_script.py